SUSE-Cloud/socok8s/doc/source/deployment/setup-deployer.rst

 There are several ways to install the SUSE Containerized OpenStack software.

-1. Install with an ISO image including required dependencies:
+1. (Recommended) Install with an ISO image including required dependencies:

    a.
 Download ``openSUSE-Addon-socok8s-x86_64-Media.iso`` from
       https://download.opensuse.org/repositories/Cloud:/socok8s/images/iso/